Cognitive Behavioral Psychology Degree and Career Guide

 What kind of degree do I need to become a cognitive behavioral psychologist?

 To become a cognitive behavioral psychologist, you need to earn a PhD or PsyD in clinical, counseling, or school psychology.
-You will want to earn this degree from a program that includes coursework, clinical training, and research opportunities in cognitive-behavioral theories and treatments.
-However, in some states you can become licensed to practice psychotherapy (including cognitive behavioral therapy) with a master’s degree in psychology.
+Seek degree programs that include coursework, clinical training, and research opportunities in cognitive-behavioral theories and treatments.
+In some states, you can become licensed to practice psychotherapy (including cognitive behavioral therapy) with a master’s degree in psychology.
 Additionally, a bachelor’s or master’s degree in psychology may allow you to apply for research assistantships in settings where psychologists are studying cognitive behavioral psychology.

 How long does it take to become a cognitive behavioral psychologist?

+The entire process to become a cognitive behavioral psychologist may take over 10 years after graduating from high school.
 Before applying to doctoral programs, you must complete a bachelor’s degree (which takes four years) and may choose to earn a stand-alone master’s degree in psychology (which usually takes one to two years with full-time study).
 Doctoral psychology programs in clinical, counseling, and school psychology usually take between four and seven years to finish, including the required year-long clinical internship.
 To become licensed, you may need to complete at least one additional year of postdoctoral training.
-Therefore, the entire process may take over 10 years after you have finished high school.

 Do cognitive behavioral psychologists work with patients?

-Yes, many of them become licensed and practice cognitive behavioral therapy (CBT) with clients and patients in various treatment settings.
-Other cognitive behavioral psychologists work in universities or academic medical centers, where they study the effects of CBT techniques and treatments on research participants.
+Yes, many cognitive behavioral psychologists become licensed and practice cognitive behavioral therapy (CBT) with clients and patients in various treatment settings.
+Other cognitive behavioral psychologists work in universities or academic medical centers, where they research the effects of CBT techniques and treatments.

 Is cognitive behavioral psychology the same as cognitive psychology?